lhmd/IoT/client/README.md

 # IoT

-This template should help get you started run this code.
+This file should help get you started run this code.

 ## Recommended IDE Setup